 The Elements of Art

-Begin your Chicagoland Art Tour at the The Shrine of Christ’s Passion.
-The Shrine of Christ’s Passion is an interactive half mile winding pathway that begins with the Last Supper and Garden of Gethsemane.
-Take the journey through the Passion of Christ as you view the 40 life-size bronze sculptures each an exquisite work of art.
+Begin your Chicagoland Art Tour at the Shrine of Christ’s Passion.
+The Shrine of Christ’s Passion is an interactive, half mile winding pathway that begins with the Last Supper and Garden of Gethsemane.
+Take the journey through the Passion of Christ as you view the 40 life-size bronze sculptures, each an exquisite work of art.

-Minutes from the sculpture park, you will come across the Lotton Art Glass Gallery, the studios of Charles Lotton.
-His business began in 1970 with prayers and dreams when Charles began in his backyard, teaching himself the art of glassblowing.
-Today you can find Charles experimenting with some of the most breathtaking colors in the world.
-The chemistry of Charles is unique to Lotton Glass and his studio is one of the very few studios in the world to start with sand.
-Few could foresee that Charles’ works today would permanently grace hundreds of museum collections.
+Just minutes away from both the Shrine and Bible League International is Lotton Art Glass Gallery & Studios, home to the studios of Charles Lotton.
+The business began back in 1970 with prayers and dreams when Charles started in his backyard, teaching himself the art of glassblowing.
+Today, you can find Charles experimenting with some of the most breathtaking colors in the world.
+The chemistry of Charles is unique to Lotton Art Glass, and his studio is one of the very new studios in the world to start with sand.
+Today, Charles’ works permanently grace hundreds of museum collections.

 *Please note: Itinerary may be modified to meet your group’s specific needs.
 Locations and selections are subject to availability.
 Please contact Tobie at Tobie@VisitChicagoSouthland.com or 708-895-8200 to obtain current pricing and confirmation of dates and locations.